 European Working Group on Labour Law

-A network of European universities specialising in teaching and researching labour law of the law school is a member.
+A network of European universities specialising in teaching and researching labour law of which the law school is a member.